 PATH - to locate qmake, moc and other Qt tools

 This is done as follows:

 .profile (if your shell is bash, ksh, zsh or sh), add the following lines:

 PATH=/usr/local/Qt-%VERSION%/bin:$PATH export PATH

-.login (in case your shell is csh or tcsh), add the following line:
+.login (if your shell is csh or tcsh), add the following line:

 setenv PATH /usr/local/Qt-%VERSION%/bin:$PATH

-If you use a different shell, please modify your environment variables accordingly.
+If you use a different shell, modify your environment variables accordingly.

-For compilers that do not support rpath you must also extended the
+For compilers that do not support rpath you must also extend the

 LD_LIBRARY_PATH environment variable to include